robusta-dev/robusta/docs/how-it-works/usage-faq.rst

 Usage FAQ
 ==========

-Does Robusta have builtin alerts?
+Does Robusta have Builtin Alerts?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Yes.
 Robusta includes built-in alerts based on Prometheus and direct APIServer monitoring.

 These alerts work out of the box without any configuration.

-You can also :ref:`write your own `.
+You can also :ref:`write your own alerts <Defining Alerts>`.

-What events can Robusta listen to?
+What Events Can Robusta Listen to?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Robusta listens to: